xurei/xureact/README.md

 ### Philosophy
 - Prefer Pure components : all React components in `xureact` are meant to be pure, *i.e.* they do not use `state`.
-  There are some exceptions, for example with forms.
 - Composition is gold : the `xureact` components never inherits another component.
 Instead, they encapsulate them, or wrap them around (like `styled-components` do)

 ### Concepts